 19.1 You have a legal responsibility to retain documents and records relevant to your financial affairs.
 During the course of our work we may collect information from you and others relevant to your tax and financial affairs.
 We will return any original documents to you, but may retain copies on our files for the purpose of fulfilling the services you have instructed us to provide.

-19.2 Although certain documents may legally belong to you, we may destroy correspondence and other papers that we store electronically or otherwise that are more than seven years old, except documents we think may be of continuing significance.
+19.2 Although certain documents may legally belong to you, we may destroy correspondence and other papers that we store electronically or otherwise that are more than six years old, except documents we think may be of continuing significance.
 You must tell us in writing if you wish us to keep any document for any longer period.